open-policy-agent/kube-mgmt/README.md

 }
 ```

+### Example Policy

-To test that the policy is working, define a status rule that rejects the request if the `test-reject` label is found:
+To test that the policy is working, define a status rule that rejects the
+request if the `test-reject` label is found:

 ```
 package system